Spinal Discs Explained: Structure, Function & Care

 • Distributing Mechanical Forces: Helps evenly distribute forces applied to the spine during movement or weight-bearing activities.

-Calcification of the ALL, often due to familial predisposition, untreated injuries, or wear and tear, can result in discomfort and limited range of motion.
+Calcification of the ALL: Calcification of the ALL, often due to familial predisposition, unmanaged injuries, or wear and tear, can result in discomfort and limited range of motion.

 This condition is similar to calcification of the Posterior Longitudinal Ligament (PLL), which impacts spinal mobility and stability.